act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries-b33eff.md

 ## Expectation

-None of the target element has a [current transformation matrix](https://drafts.csswg.org/css-transforms/#current-transformation-matrix) whose values do not restrict the guven element to a single display orientation.
+None of the target element has a [current transformation matrix](https://drafts.csswg.org/css-transforms/#current-transformation-matrix) that is restricted to a single display orientation.

 ## Assumptions